 Joining a Riga walking tour, however, will reveal hidden gems and fascinating stories about the city.
 You can book guided tours in Riga in advance here.
 There is also a Riga Sightseeing Bus for those who would rather see Riga sights from the comfort of a coach.
 You can buy tickets for the Riga Sightseeing Hop On Hop Off Bus here.

-However, we were more interested in the present than the past and presently, brewers are in full swing in Riga creating small-batch brews and craft beer around the city.
-Our two best recommendations for craft beer bars in Riga, Latvia: Labietis and Folkklubs Ala Pagrabs.
+However, we were more interested in the present than the past and brewers are presently in full swing in Riga creating small-batch brews and craft beer around the city.
+Our two best recommendations for craft beer bars in Riga, Latvia: Labietis and Folkklubs Ala Pagrabs (read more about these and other craft beer bars in our Craft Beer Bars in Riga post).
 For a fun evening of Riga, Latvia nightlife join a Riga Pub Crawl.

 Top Tip: While checking out Riga bars, make sure to get a taste of Riga Black Balsam, an herbal liquor made in Riga since the 18th century.